 Contaminated sites are encountered in construction and deconstruction projects wherever previous uses have left traces in the soil, groundwater, or building fabric.
 From former industrial and commercial areas to landfill edges and old traffic surfaces: Careful investigation, planning, and remediation determine whether an area can be used safely.
 For demolition and selective deconstruction, the question arises as to how contaminated components and materials can be released, separated, and transported away in a controlled, low-emission manner and without unnecessary vibrations.
-Here, precise hydraulic methods—such as with concrete demolition shear or hydraulic rock and concrete splitters—play a practical role because they allow targeted material removal and can reduce the risk of contaminant spread.
+Here, precise hydraulic methods – such as with concrete demolition shears or hydraulic rock and concrete splitters – play a practical role because they allow targeted material removal and can reduce the risk of contaminant spread.
+Complementary protection concepts – from enclosures and extraction to controlled water use – limit pathways for dust and fibers and support traceable material flows.

 Contaminated sites are locations from which, due to former use or the deposition of substances, harmful soil changes or other hazards to humans, animals, plants, property, and groundwater may emanate.
 A distinction is usually made between legacy sites (e.g., former production, storage, or tank facilities) and legacy deposits (e.g., decommissioned, insufficiently secured landfills).
 Typical pollutants range from mineral oil hydrocarbons and aromatic hydrocarbons to chlorinated solvents, heavy metals, tar, PAHs, PCBs, or asbestos.
+In recent years, additional substance groups have become relevant in certain constellations, such as PFAS or phenols in industrial contexts.
 Contaminated sites do not only affect soil: Building fabric can also be contaminated, for example concrete components with pollutant-containing coatings, impregnated joint compounds, or contaminated concrete cover layers.
+The decisive factors are the source, the transport pathways, and the receptors – this triad guides investigation and remediation targets.

 Types of contaminated sites and typical pollutants